syncfusion/ej2-react-docs/src/charts/bullet-chart/axis-customization.md

 ## Category Label Customization

-You can customize the category label by using the `categoryLabelStyle` property of the bullet-chart.
+The label color, opacity, font size, font family, font weight, and font style can be customized by using the [`categoryLabelStyle`](https://ej2.syncfusion.com/react/documentation/api/bullet-chart/#categorylabelstyle) setting for category and the [`labelStyle`](https://ej2.syncfusion.com/react/documentation/api/bullet-chart/#labelstyle) setting for axis label.
+The [`useRangeColor`](https://ej2.syncfusion.com/react/documentation/api/bullet-chart/bulletLabelStyleModel/#userangecolor) property specifies the color of the axis label and represents the color from the corresponding range colors.

 {% tab template="bullet-chart/axis-customization/axis", sourceFiles="app/**/*.tsx", compileJsx=true %}